main banner

 Edward C Quigley returned to combat operations with the 96th Bomb Group and survived his tour of duty in Europe.
 He stayed in the USAAF, later the USAF, and served during the Korean and Vietnam wars.
 He passed away in June 2006 in his native Massachusetts.
 He was laid to rest in Massachusetts National Cemetery, Bourne, Barnstable County, MA.
 His family very kindly provided photos of a wonderful set of memorabilia including photos of his aircraft and crew, as well as a diary.
 The page from this dated July 22nd, 23rd is presented below.

-This photo from Edward Quigley's album shows, Jim Olsen, Edward Quigley and Cecil Walters, 'in front of Edge-water Gulf Hotel, Gulfport, Mississippi.
+This photo from Edward Quigley's album shows, Jim Olsen, Edward Quigley and Cecil Walters, with the following written on the back of the photo: In front of Edge-water Gulf Hotel, Gulfport, Mississippi.
 (March '42).
 Two weeks here after emergency landing on Test flight.

 Sidney Rosberger also returned to duty with the 96th Bomb Group, flying missions into September 1943 with the crew of 2/Lt W F Bacon.
-His son posted a large article about him on the Army Air Forces Forum in May 2011 however that forum was closed many years ago.
-Lt Rosberger changed his name to Ross after the war and passed away in 1980.
+His son posted a large article about him on the Army Air Forces Forum in May 2011 sadly that forum and its contents were taken off the internet some years later.
+Lt Rosberger changed his surname to Ross after the war and passed away in 1980.

 June 29, 1943